Best value fibre broadband deals today:

 We don't want to get too technical here - the main thing to take from this is that fibre broadband is far faster than traditional ADSL internet.
 It uses fibre optic cables to send and receive data, resulting in a speedier, more reliable internet connection.

-So instead of being stuck with maximum standard speeds of 17Mb, you can at least double that to 38Mb for download speeds of around 4.75MB per second.
+So instead of being stuck with standard speeds of around 10-11Mb, fibre broadband tends to have average speeds more than three times as fast around 35Mb for download speeds of over 4MB per second.
 As well as facilitating ridiculously fast downloading, the extra speed is ideal for large households where lots of people are using the internet at once.
 If you stream 4K films and TV or play a lot of online games, fibre broadband is a must to ensure the highest-quality user experience.

-All of the most popular providers - including Sky, TalkTalk, EE, Plusnet, Vodafone, John Lewis and the Post Office - offer a 38Mb fibre broadband plan, while BT goes one better.
-Its BT infinity fibre broadband starts at speeds of up to 52Mb (6.5MB per second).
+All of the most popular providers - including Sky, TalkTalk, EE, Plusnet, Vodafone, John Lewis and the Post Office - offer a 30Mb+ fibre broadband plan, while BT goes one better.
+Its BT Superfast fibre broadband starts at speeds averaging 50Mb (6.25MB per second).

 If you're wondering why we haven't mentioned Virgin Media broadband yet, it's because its super fast service is slightly different again.
 It uses coaxial cable instead of copper fibre optics to connect your home to the exchange.
-That basically means even faster internet speeds for you - between 100Mb (12.5 MB per second) and an incredible 300Mb (37.5 MB per second).
+That basically means even faster internet speeds for you - between 54Mb (6.75 MB per second) and an incredible 362Mb (45.25 MB per second).

 Fibre broadband checker - is fibre broadband available in my area?